boot-clj/boot/README.md

 and "Task 2", colored orange and red, respectively, displayed in the center of the image.

-The participate in the three phases of the build cycle: init, build, and filter.
+Tasks participate in the three phases of the build cycle: init, build, and filter.
 The initialization phase occurs once per boot invocation for each task, when the tasks are constructed.
 Tasks return middleware functions which handle the build phase of the process.
 Tasks may "consume" source files (see the next